lsst-sqre/gafaelfawr/docs/user-guide/ingress-overview.rst

 Gafaelfawr is introduced into the HTTP request path for your services as an NGINX ``auth_request`` subhandler.
 This is done via annotations added to the Kubernetes ``Ingress`` resource that are interpreted by ingress-nginx_.

-For each HTTP request to a protected service, NGINX will send a request to the Gafaelfawr ``/auth`` route with the headers of the incoming request (including, for example, any cookies or ``Authorization`` header).
+For each HTTP request to a protected service, NGINX will send a request to the Gafaelfawr internal ``/ingress/auth`` route with the headers of the incoming request (including, for example, any cookies or ``Authorization`` header).
 Gafaelfawr, when receiving that request, will find the user's authentication token, check that it is valid, and check that the user has the required scope.

 The user may authenticate with a cookie (set by Gafaelfawr by the ``/login`` route), with a bearer token in the ``Authorization`` header, or with a token in either the username or password field of an HTTP Basic Auth ``Authorization`` header.